Skip to content

 How does Saltbox function ?

-• make the media appear in Plex sooner than what a full library scan would have been able to do, and
+• Make the media appear in Plex sooner than what a full library scan would have been able to do, and

-• reduce the chances of Cloud Storage API bans for excessive activity.
+• Reduce the chances of Cloud Storage API bans for excessive activity.

 Cloudplow will eventually[4] move everything[5] from /mnt/local/Media/ to a folder named Media on the remote cloud storage, thereby reducing the storage used on the (local) server.